ilap/bip32-ed25519-dart/README.md

 # bip32-ed25519-dart
-The Dart implementation of the BIP32-Ed25519 the deterministic key generation solution for the Ed25519 curve
+The Dart implementation of the BIP32-Ed25519 the deterministic key generation scheme for Edward25519 curve
 # API Interfaces

 TBD

 # Key Types
 - ED25519 (RFC 8032) Keys
+    - the generated ed25519 signing key is 64-byte long and is created by the concatenation of the ED25519 seed (private key) and the generated public key.
-    - the private key is a 32-bytre long cryptographically secure random data.
+    - the private key a.k.a seed is a 32-byte long cryptographically secure random data.
 - ED25519 Extended Keys
-    - the private key is a 64-byte long data, and it can be interpreted as the SHA512 hashed and clear/set bit of an ED25519 private key.
+    - the private key is a 64-byte long cryptographically secure random data, and it can be interpreted as the SHA512 hashed and clear/set bit of an ED25519 seed or the first 32-byte (the seed part) of the ED25519 secret/private key.
-    - they also can be interpreted as standalone keys, though brute-force is required for retrieving the ED25519 private key from an extended key.
+    - they also can be interpreted as standalone keys, though brute-force is required for retrieving the ED25519 seed from an extended key.
+    - The clears are set based on the RFC8032 specification.
+    - an Extended key's left 32-byte is equivalent /w a `X25519` (for `EcDH`) private key.
 - BIP32-ED25519 Keys
     - BIP32-ED25519 derivation requires that the 3rd bit of the 31th bytes of an ED25519 Extended key must be cleared.
+    - This means that every `BIP32-ED2559` signing key is valid `Extended ED25519 key`,
-    - This causes half of the ED25519 and ED25519 Extended keys are not backward compatible /w BIP32-ED25519 keys.
+    - but half of the ED25519 Extended and therefore half of the ED25519 keys are not compatible /w BIP32-ED25519 keys.

 | Key ID          | Constructors                                            | Comment                                                                               | Constraints                                                                    |
 |-----------------|---------------------------------------------------------|---------------------------------------------------------------------------------------|--------------------------------------------------------------------------------|